shanept/node-net-snmp/README.md

  * `securityModel` - The SNMPv3 security model to implement.
 Currently, the only security model that may be used is the User-based Security Model (USM), defaults to `snmp.SecurityModel.USM`.
+ * `securityModelOptions` - The options to be passed to the security model constructor.
+This must be an object, the values of which are defined by the security model in place (referenced by the `securityModel` option).

 When using SNMPv3 with the User-based Security Model (USM), the `options` parameter may also accept the following additional items: